-11 Things You Should Bring With You to Look at a Rental
+11 Things You Should Bring When Looking at a Rental

-Generally you only need pay stubs or bank statements.
+Generally, you only need to bring pay stubs or bank statements.
 Both do the same thing—prove that you have the funds to pay your rent on time every month.
 However, we think it’s best to be doubly prepared in case your potential landlord prefers one form of evidence over the other, so include both on your apartment hunting checklist.

 You need to bring your driver's license, passport, or any form of government-issued photo identification in order to be considered an eligible lease candidate.
 If you love an apartment and are able to submit an application, your landlord will make a photocopy of your identification for her records.

 In most scenarios, references are more than enough to verify your respectability and validate that you have a stellar reputation.
 However, some landlords require written letters of recommendation as well.
 These letters of recommendation are from your most recent landlord and perhaps any of your past landlords.
-They should emphasize how exceptional you are as a tenant.
+This apartment hunting checklist item should emphasize how exceptional you are as a tenant.

-It may seem silly to include your vehicle registration when looking for a home, but often, especially in car-centric cities like Los Angeles, your apartment will come with a parking spot in a subterranean garage.
-Having your registration and car insurance with you can help ease your perspective landlord's mind and assure them (yet again) that you are a reliable tenant.
+It may seem silly to include your vehicle registration when looking for a home, but often (especially in car-centric cities like Los Angeles), your apartment will come with a parking spot in a subterranean garage.
+Having your registration and car insurance with you can help ease your prospective landlord's mind and assure them (yet again) that you are a reliable tenant.

 Your Social Security number should be tattooed in your brain, but if it isn't, make sure to memorize it before hunting for an apartment.
-You don't want to keep this number saved in your phone, online, or even in writing, because if someone steals it, it's incredibly easy to steal your identity.
+You don't want to keep this number saved in your phone, online, or even in writing because if someone steals it then it's incredibly easy to steal your identity.
 Property managers use your Social Security number to run a credit check.

 Rental applications will always ask for your rental history.
 If you're just out of college and this is your first apartment, don't worry.
 Landlords are aware of that.
 But this is something to consider if you are a current renter.
 You want to maintain a pristine reputation as a tenant so your rental history never has a negative impact on your future housing.